kmezhoud/bioCancer/README.md

 ## Acknowledgment

-bioCancer is adapted from [radiant](https://github.com/vnijs/radiant).
+bioCancer is a collaborative work .
+Handle panel is adapted from [radiant](https://github.com/vnijs/radiant).
 I would like to thank <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank"> Dr. Vincent Nijs</a> for sharing his work for R community.

 ## License